valentjn/vscode-ltex/pages/docs/settings.md

 ## `ltex.additionalRules.word2VecModel`

-Optional path to a directory with rules of a word2vec language model.
+Optional path to a directory with rules of a word2vec language model. `~` is expanded to the user's home directory.

 *Type:* `string`